superbad64/OpenFighter/Goblin/README.md

 # G.O.B.L.I.N.
 ## Flat case and a good weekend project

-> [!NOTE]
-> This case is currently being remade from scratch.
-Stay tuned !

 ![I was rendered in Cycles and took like an hour... but at least I'm not EEVEE](../img/goblin.png)

 ---